openedx-unsupported/configuration/playbooks/roles/jenkins_analytics/README.md

 attributes:

 * `name`:  Name of the job in Jenkins.
-* `time_trigger`: A Jenkins cron entry defining how often this job should ran.
+* `time_trigger`: A Jenkins cron entry defining how often this job should run.
 * `removed_job_action`: what to do when a job created by a previous run of seed job is missing from current run.
 This can be either `DELETE` or`IGNORE`.
 * `removed_view_action`: what to do when a view created by a previous run of seed job